Connexions/coyote/README.rst

 ``runner:``.
 For example::

     [runner:legacy-print]
-    runner = python!rbit.legacy:make_print
+    runner = python!geriatric_roadrunners:make_print

-Each job runner can have it's own set of settings.
+Each job runner can have it's own settings.
 For a section to be a valid runner it **must** define a value for the ``runner`` setting in the job runner's section.
 This value points to the callable that will handle the queued message.

 .. note:: The syntax for the runner value is, ``<processor-name>!<processor-specific-arguments>``.
 For example,